 True orthodontic emergencies occur in instances of trauma or if there is a dental related swelling such as an infection.
 If you or your child have experienced a trauma in which a tooth is hit, broken, knocked out or loosened, please make sure there are no other life threatening injuries first.
 Consider contacting your physician, pediatrician, local emergency room or urgent care center if you are concerned.
-Then call us, or your dentist.
+Then call your dentist and we are happy to help once these other areas of concern are addressed!

 If you have an orthodontic inconvenience such as a loose or broken band or brace, pokey wire or irritation on your gum tissue, read below on a few suggestions to alleviate your discomfort.
-Very often, there is a simple fix that will help you.
+Very often, there is a simple fix that will help!

 Our braces are high tech.
-Each brace has a little door that holds the wire to it.
+Each brace is held to the wire by a little door.
 If you see a brace sliding on the wire, the brace has detached from the tooth.
 Luckily, that little high tech door is holding the brace on the wire for you.
-Give us a call so we can schedule a time to repair it.
+Give us a call so we can schedule a time to repair it!

 You can make a wire that is loose or sticking out from your braces feel better.
 Gently push it away from your lip with the eraser end of a pencil.
 If the loose wire is causing irritation to your lips or cheeks, put wax over the end of the broken wire to relieve the pain.
 Give us a call so we can help you!